joaomiguelvieira/kNN-STUFF/README.md

 In the *Sources* menu, find the *Libraries* tab.
 Select the file *knnCluster_Pkg.vhd*, under *Design Sources*, *VHDL*, *xil_defaultlib*.
 Right-click and select *Set Library*.
 Write *knnCluster* and hit *Ok*.

 From the flow navigator menu, select *Package IP*.
 Go through the several tabs that have the review icon (a small sheet of paper with a pencil) and merge all the changes (click on the suggestions presented in the yellow bar).
-Finally, select *Review and Package* and *Re-Package IP*. **Note that if you want to keep the project after packaging the IP, you need to select first *Edit packaging settings* deselect the option *Delete project after packaging***.
+Finally, select *Review and Package* and *Re-Package IP*. **Note that if you want to keep the project after packaging the IP, you need to select first *Edit packaging settings* and deselect the option *Delete project after packaging***.

 Next, you need to repeat the same procedure to the other IP.